Homesite of John O. Meusebach

 The Homesite of John O. Meusebach is located at Loyal Valley in Mason County, Texas, 21 mi north of Fredericksburg and 18 mi southeast of the city of Mason, on U.S. Highway 87 to right-of-way at the intersection of US 87 and RM 2242.
 Meusebach moved to the property in 1869, after a tornado destroyed his family home in Comal County.

-John O. Meusebach was born in Dillenburg, Duchy of Nassau, with a background in botany, and educated and trained as a lawyer.
+Meusebach was born in Dillenburg, Duchy of Nassau.
+He had a background in botany, and was educated and trained as a lawyer.
 As Commissioner-General of the Adelsverein, he founded the city of Fredericksburg, and opened up the Fisher–Miller Land Grant territory to settlement when he brokered the Meusebach–Comanche Treaty.
 He later served as Texas State Senator District 22.
 His Loyal Valley homesite was designated a Recorded Texas Historic Landmark in 1969, Marker number 11288.

 New Braunfels tornado

 On September 12, 1869 a tornado destroyed the Meusebach home in New Braunfels.
 Meusebach, whose foot had been pinned beneath a heavy beam, was the only member of his family to be injured.
 The foot injury remained with him the rest of his life.